Firoz04/simple-calculator-with-js/README.md

-Simple calculator using HTML, CSS & JS
+Simple Calculator using HTML, CSS & JS
+Thank You!